-Nearly 4 years after leaving the University of Huddersfield — despite it feeling like 4 weeks — I found myself not only feeling old but also admiring the changes the University has made.
+Nearly four years after leaving the University of Huddersfield — despite it feeling like four weeks — I found myself not only feeling old but also admiring the changes the University has made.

 Not only in architecture and scale, but in the development of the courses and technology the University had undertaken.
-Seeing the work on show at the IM17: Breaking the Narrative show made me realise how far things have come in such a short period of time.
-If you said UI/UX to me during my time at university I could only guess at what you was talking about.
+Seeing the work on show at the IM17: Breaking the Narrative show made me realise how far things have come in such a short period.
+If you said UI/UX to me during my time at university, I could only guess at what you were talking about.
 So, seeing students who had taken an idea from concept, rebranded a company in some instances, and developed it into something more than ‘just a poster’ was rather impressive to me.

 Now, I know the course I was seeing students from was more media based — as opposed to my design based background — but seeing a student who had thought about so many different aspects of the company as well as producing a UI design to sit alongside the brand, is something that would have blown me away during my time as a student.

 Which is very scary, as that was only half a dozen years ago…yikes!